How To Do Jumping Jacks (With Video): Benefits, Risks, Expert Tips

 How To Do Jumping Jacks

-A) Start standing with a slight bend in knees and hands resting on thighs.
+- Start standing up with your legs together, a slight bend in knees, and hands resting on thighs.

 See the video below to see Chris Freytag break down how to perform a jumping jack.